bombsimon/wsl/README.md

 `wsl` (**w**hite**s**pace **l**inter) is a linter that wants you to use empty lines to separate grouping of different types to increase readability.
-There are also a few places where it encourages you to _remove_ whitespaces which is at the start and the end of blocks.
+There are also a few places where it encourages you to _remove_ whitespaces which is at the start and the end of blocks or between assigning and error checking.

 ## Checks and configuration